grenlayk/deep-text-edit/README.md

 - Install requirements `pip install -r requirements.txt`
 - Choose config file in `src/config` folder
 - Log in into wandb if needed `wandb login`
+- Download `models` folder from [cloud](https://disk.yandex.ru/d/gTJa6Bg2QW0GJQ) this folder contains all pretrained models which we use.
+This folder should be in root folder as shown below.
+-
 - Run `python3 run.py './src/config/<chosen config>'`

 ## Repo structure